Managing the creative production process at a global brand is no small task.

 6. Balance your team’s workload

 To consistently produce amazing creative, you have to be process-driven enough to keep projects organized and moving forward, but flexible enough to take on additional requests and shift work around to hit deadlines.
 Workload helps you see what your team is working on at any given time and each individual’s bandwidth based on task quantity and required effort.
 As new, high priority, tasks come up you can assign the work to team members who have bandwidth or reprioritize workloads and timing.

 See?
 No sweat!
-You can learn more about how Asana for is empowering Marketing and Creative teams to produce amazing work here.
-We’d also love to hear your top tip for staying productive in the comments below.
+You can learn more about how Asana empowers Marketing and Creative teams to produce amazing work here.
+We’d also love to hear your top tips for staying productive in the comments below.